Forehead Botox Units

 Things to Avoid When Injecting Botox Into the Forehead

-Another common mistake people make when injecting Botox into the forehead is inducing brow ptosis in patients.
+A common mistake people make when injecting Botox into the forehead is inducing brow ptosis in patients.
 This is when the eyebrow droops downward from its normal anatomical position.
 It can occur when you attempt to avoid creating the dreaded “Spock” eyebrows by over-injecting the forehead.

 Pumping more units of Botox into the forehead will certainly help you avoid creating Spock-like eyebrows.
 However, this approach could induce brow ptosis instead.
 Remember that it’s generally much easier to resolve Spock eyebrows than to resolve brow ptosis.
 The former can usually be corrected with a quick top-up of toxin during a follow-up appointment.
 However, the latter often takes weeks to resolve on its own.

+After you complete the course and certification, you’ll be able to treat patients with Botox, Dysport, Xeomin, Jeuveau, and Daxxify.
 We look forward to helping you get on the fast track to a highly rewarding career as a Botox injector.

 HOW DO WE COMPARE?